 Sarna Dharma has no temples and scriptures.
 Its adherents don’t believe in heaven or hell and don’t have images of gods and goddesses.
 Unlike Hinduism, there is no caste system nor rebirth belief.

 “Tribespeople might share some cultural ties with Hindus, but we have not assimilated into their religion,” said Oraon.

 The gradual embrace of Hindu and Christian values by some Indigenous tribal groups has exacerbated his concerns.

 In the late 19th century, many tribespeople in Jharkhand, Odisha and other states renounced nature worship — some voluntarily and others coaxed by money, food and free education — and converted to Christianity.
-Hindu and Muslim missionaries also chipped away at their numbers.
+Hindu and Muslim groups also encouraged conversion, further chipping away at nature worshipper numbers.

-But Munda’s religion barely survived conversions in his ancestral Ulihatu village in Jharkhand.
-Half of his descendants became Christians, Sukhram said.
-Now, the first thing visitors see is a church, a large white building that stands out against the green of the surrounding forests.
+But Munda’s religion barely survived the onslaught of conversions in his ancestral Ulihatu village in Jharkhand.
+Half of his descendants converted to Christianity, Sukhram said.
+Now, the first thing visitors to Ulihatu see is a church, a large white building that stands out against the green of the surrounding forests.